-- Gently clean the dashi kombu with a damp cloth but leave the white powdery substances which contribute to the umami flavor in dashi.
+- Gently clean the kombu with a damp cloth without removing the white powdery "umami" substances.
 Do not wash the kombu!

 - Make a couple of slits on the kombu.

-- In a medium pot, put the kombu and water.
-If you have time, soak for 3 hours or up to half day.
-Kombu’s flavor comes out naturally from soaking in water.
+- Put the kombu and water in a saucepan.
+If you have time, soak for 3 hours or up to half day. kombu’s flavor comes out naturally from soaking in water.
 If you don’t have time, skip this process.

-- Just before the dashi starts boiling (you will see bubbles on the bottom of the pan), remove the kombu and keep it for "Niban Dashi" (see Note).
+- Just before boiling (you will see bubbles around the edges of the pan), remove the kombu and keep it for "Niban Dashi" (see Note).
 If you leave the kombu inside, the dashi will become slimy and bitter.

-- Either turn off the heat or add a little bit of water to let the dashi cool down a bit.
+- Turn off the heat to let the dashi cool down a bit.

-- Add bonito flakes in the dashi and bring it to a boil again.
-Continue skimming.
+- Add the katsuobushi and bring it to a boil again, skimming occasionally.

-- Once the dashi is boiling, reduce the heat and simmer for 30 seconds (not minutes!).
-Continue skimming and then turn off the heat.
+- Once the dashi is boiling, reduce the heat, simmer for just 30 seconds, and turn off the heat.

-- Let the bonito flakes sink to the bottom, about 10 minutes.
+- Let the katsuobushi sink to the bottom, about 10 minutes.

 - Gently twist and squeeze the paper towel to release the extra dashi into the bowl.
-Keep bonito flakes for "Niban Dashi" (see Note).
+Keep katsuobushi for "Niban Dashi" (see Note).